payingattention/linkjs/README.md

 ## Project Design

-Link provides two fundamental systems: the proxying file-system web service and a shell HTML application which creates a (sandboxed) execution environment for 3rd-party javascripts.
+Link provides two fundamental systems: the file-system proxy and a shell HTML application which builds a (sandboxed) execution environment for 3rd-party javascripts.

 ### ProxyFS